vanHeemstraPublications/dev-to/articles/like-stories-love-python-episode-01.md

 ---
 title: "Like Stories?
-Love Python! 📖🐍 Ep.1 - The One Ring (Singleton)"
+Love Python! 📖🐍 Ep.1"
 published: false
 description: "Learn the Singleton design pattern through epic tales and code - because there can be only one!"
 tags: [python, beginners, tutorial, designpatterns]